How to generate an OpenAPI document with Django and Django REST framework

 The books/urls.py

-file contains a router that maps the BookViewSet
+file maps the BookViewSet

 to the /books